janaviiii6/aegis/README.md

-# 🛡️ Aegis: The Proactive Narrative Inoculation Agent
+# 🛡️ Aegis: The Narrative Inoculation Agent
 ### *Protect What Your Brand Really Stands For.*

 > **Misinformation spreads fast.
 Aegis moves faster.**